-I. Any coach or non-playing club personnel who bangs the boards with a stick or other object at any time, showing disrespect for an official's decision.
-If this is done to get the attention of the on-ice officials for legitimate reason (serious injury, illness) then discretion must be exercised by the Referees.
+- i.
+Any coach or non-playing club personnel who bangs the boards with a stick or other object at any time, showing disrespect for an official's decision.
+If this is done to get the attention of the on-ice officials for legitimate reason (serious injury, illness) then discretion must be exercised by the Referees. - ii.

-- II.
 Any identifiable player or any coach or non-club playing personnel who uses obscene, profane, or abusive language or gestures directed at an on or off ice official or who uses the name of an official coupled with any vociferous remarks. - iii.
 Any player, coach, or non-club playing personnel who interferes in any manner with any game official including the Referees or Linesmen.
 A misconduct penalty, or game misconduct at the discretion of the Referee, shall be imposed on any player who deliberately throws any equipment out of the playing area.
-When this is done in protest of an officials ruling, a minor penalty plus game misconduct must be assessed. - c) The misconduct penalty shall be assessed under this rule for the following infractions: - I. Any player who persists in the use of obscene, profane, or abusive language towards any on ice or off ice officials for which he has already been assessed a minor or bench minor penalty for unsportsmanlike conduct. - II.
-Any player who intentionally shoots or knocks the puck out of the reach of any official who is retrieving it. - III.Any player who, after being assessed an unsportsmanlike conduct penalty, persists in challenging or disputing the ruling of an official. - IV.Any player or players who bang the boards with their sticks or other objetcs at any time, showing disrespect for an officials decision, for which they have already been assessed a minor or bench minor penalty for unsportsmanlike conduct. - V.Any player or players who, except for the purpose of taking their position on the penalty bench, enter or remain in the Referees crease while he is reporting to or consulting with any game official including the other referee, the linesman, game timekeeper, the penalty timekeeper or the official scorer. - d.
-A misconduct penalty, or game misconduct penalty at the discretion of the Referee, shall be imposed on any player who deliberately throws any equipment out of the playing area.
-When this is done in protest of an officials ruling, a minor penalty plus game misconduct must be assessed.
+When this is done in protest of an officials ruling, a minor penalty plus game misconduct must be assessed. - c) The misconduct penalty shall be assessed under this rule for the following infractions: - i.
+Any player who persists in the use of obscene, profane, or abusive language towards any on or off ice official for which he has already been assessed a minor or bench minor penalty for unsportsmanlike conduct. - ii.
+Any player who intentionally shoots or knocks the puck out of the reach of an official who is retrieving it. - iii.
+Any player who, after being assessed an unsportsmanlike conduct penalty, persists in challenging or disputing the ruling of an official. - iv.
+Any player or players who bang the boards with their stick or other objects at any time, showing disrespect for an official's decision, for which they have already been assessed a minor or bench minor penalty for unsportsmanlike conduct. - v.
+Any player or players who, except for the purpose of taking their positions on the penalty bench, enter or remain in the Referee's crease while he is reporting to or consulting with any game official including the other Referee, the Linesmen, game timekeeper, the penalty timekeeper, or the Official Scorer.

+- vi.
+A game misconduct penalty shall be imposed on any player who deliberately throws any equipment out of the playing area.
+When this is done in protest of an officials ruling, a minor penalty plus game misconduct must be assessed. - vii.
+Any player who come out after previously being assessed a minor penalty for unsportsmanlike conduct for banging the glass in protest of a goal judge's ruling.